 Program overview

-The Computer Programming and Analysis (Co-op) program is structured to provide a comprehensive education in computer programming over a duration of three years.
+The Computer Programming and Analysis (Co-op) program is structured to provide students with a comprehensive education in computer programming over a three-year duration.
 The program includes:

-• Opportunities to transfer credits towards a university degree.
+• Pathways for credit transfer towards a university degree.

 Featured Experiences